Lisocabtagene maraleucel: Legal status

-On 27 January 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Breyanzi, intended for the treatment of adults with relapsed or refractory diffuse large B cell lymphoma (DLBCL), primary mediastinal large B-cell lymphoma (PMBCL) and follicular lymphoma grade 3B (FL3B), after at least two previous lines of treatments.
+In January 2022, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Breyanzi, intended for the treatment of adults with relapsed or refractory diffuse large B cell lymphoma, primary mediastinal large B-cell lymphoma and follicular lymphoma grade 3B, after at least two previous lines of treatments.
 The applicant for this medicinal product is Bristol-Myers Squibb Pharma EEIG.
 Lisocabtagene maraleucel was approved for medical use in the European Union in April 2022.

 Names

 Lisocabtagene maraleucel is the international nonproprietary name (INN).